ScEpTIC Configuration¶

 'restore_gst': True

-specifies whether checkpoints include the GST allocated onto the specified memory.
+restore_stackspecifies whether checkpoints include the stackrestore_heapspecifies whether checkpoints include the heaprestore_gstspecifies whether checkpoints include the GST allocated onto the specified memory.
 Note that if a checkpoint mechanism implicitly applies variable versioning, you may need to set this toTrue

-key, which specifies whether checkpoints include the environment state (e.g. restoring a checkpoint restores the position of a servo).
+Finally, we have the environment key, which specifies whether checkpoints include the environment state (e.g. restoring a checkpoint restores the position of a servo).

 Custom Builtins¶